Risk-Team/CAVAanalytics/README.md

 #### **Updates

-**THREDDS Servers have been updated massively increasing the speed of the load_data function**
+**THREDDS Servers have been updated, massively increasing the speed of the load_data function**

 **Current available CORDEX domains are: AFR-22, SEA-22, EAS-22.**